federicotomadin/NET-Q-A/README.md

 9. Following coding standards and guidelines set by the .NET community, like Microsoft's C# Coding Conventions.

 These practices help in producing clean, maintainable, and efficient .NET code.

-## Project Experience

-**Q: Describe a challenging .NET project you've worked on and how you overcame technical hurdles.**

-A: In a challenging .NET project, I encountered a performance issue due to slow database queries.
-To overcome this hurdle, I used database profiling tools to identify the problematic queries.
-Then, I optimized the queries by adding appropriate indexes, rewriting the queries, or implementing caching mechanisms.
-Additionally, I utilized asynchronous programming to improve responsiveness and parallelize the execution of certain tasks.
-Regular performance testing and monitoring were performed to ensure the effectiveness of these optimizations and to fine-tune the system for optimal performance.
-Through these steps, the performance issue was successfully addressed, resulting in a significant improvement in the application's overall efficiency and user experience.